mikahama/natas/README.md

 ## OCR correction

 Mika Hämäläinen, and Simon Hengchen.
 2019.
 [From the Paft to the Fiiture: a Fully Automatic NMT and Word Embeddings Method for OCR Post-Correction](https://helda.helsinki.fi//bitstream/handle/10138/305149/SN_Mika_Simon_5_.pdf?sequence=1).
-In *Proceedings of the International Conference Recent Advances in Natural Language Processing, RANLP 2019*.
+In *the Proceedings of Recent Advances in Natural Language Processing*.